apache/geode-examples/README.md

 * Create a subdirectory with a descriptive name like `cache-writer`
 * Create a `README.md` file in the example subproject to walk the user through the tutorial
-* Create a Java class with a main method in the `org.apache.geode.examples.$name.Example` class
+* Create a Java class with a main method in the `org.apache.geode_examples.$name.Example` class
 * Create a cluster initialization script in `scripts/start.gfsh`
 * Create a cluster shutdown script in `scripts/stop.gfsh`